 By now, there was the added complexity that Blaine was now an adult and Health wanted to deal directly with him and not with his grandfather.
-Finally, the request came back denied once again, with no health card for Blaine and all the manuscript and second second and all the medical bills to pay.
-In addition,

-Blaine had not yet fully recovered and might require more doctor or hospital visits, which he was avoiding because of the lack of coverage.
+Finally, the request came back denied once again, with no health card for Blaine and all the medical bills to pay.
+In addition, Blaine had not yet fully recovered and might require more doctor or hospital visits, which he was avoiding because of the lack of coverage.
 Blaine's grandparents did not think this was fair and contacted our office.